Our 2021 Victorian Landcare Grant project

 Regenerating the Farm; connecting soil, trees, water and people

-Group members will attend a one day workshop discussing Regenerative Agriculture.
-We will be learning about the basics of regenerative agriculture.
+Our next Victorian Landcare Grant project is a one day workshop where we will be learning about the basics of regenerative agriculture.
 This should inform future Landcare works and give our landholders the tools necessary to take further action on their properties to increase outputs whilst maintaining environmental values.
 Using a whole of farm and integrated landscape approach, our landholders will be able to plan improvements that will sustain the ongoing productivity of their properties, and habitat for indigenous species.
 Facilitated by Deane Belfield of Regenerative Australian Farmers, this workshop will be an opportunity for Landcare group members to increase their understanding of regenerative agriculture and carbon farming.

 The weekend of 15th and 16th of October is going to be really interesting so make sure you put it in your diary!

 On Saturday starting at 10.00am in Nerrena, we will be having a workshop hosted by Deane Belfield from Regenerative Farmers Australia, who will deliver a one day workshop.
 This workshop will deliver an overview of Regenerative Agriculture and its relevance to Australian farmers.

 Covering such a large topic in just a few hours is a big ask, but hopefully the workshop will introduce regenerative agriculture to those that have heard about it, or want to explore it as a management system for their own property.
 By looking at case studies we will explore the ways that local landholders can get started.
 This will be an interactive discussion that uses the attendees goals and aspirations for their own properties and comes up with usable pathways for action.
 For those folk that are already practicing regenerative agriculture (whether that is what you label it or not), the workshop will give them the chance to refine the management of their properties.

 Over a provided bbq lunch, the discussions are bound to be interesting.